nescalas/nescala-2023-planning/master-checklist.md

 - [ ] Lock down site and dates.
 Need to coordinate with Typelevel.
 - [ ] Open ticket sales.
 Reserve some tickets for speakers / diversity / sponsors.
 - [ ] Open RFCs.
 (Possibly sequentially, possibly in parallel; work with Typelevel on this.)
-- [ ] Begin to coordinate with ScalaBridge, to see about some subsidized tickets aimed that way.
+- [ ] Begin to coordinate seriously with ScalaBridge, to see about some subsidized tickets aimed that way.

 # October